 Why do I Need to Protect my IoT Devices?

 Experts at IHS Technology, a global information provider based in London, predict that by 2025, there will be as many as 75 billion connected IoT devices.
-With the smart home revolution and the rapid growth of connected devices, there are ever-growing new vulnerabilities for hackers to exploit, and they’re very motivated to do so.
+With the smart home revolution and the rapid growth of connected devices, the list of new vulnerabilities for hackers to exploit is continuing to grow, and they’re very motivated to do so.

 While your kettle may not have enough processing power on its own, combined with millions of unsecured devices like cameras, routers, and household appliances, it’s known as a “botnet.”
 These botnets hold enormous computing power that can be manipulated by hackers.

-In 2016, an army of CCTV cameras formed a botnet called “Mirai” that left much of the Internet inaccessible on the United States’ east coast.
-According to Kaspersky Lab research, the distribution of multipurpose remote access tools (RATs) that affect IoT has nearly doubled in the last year (from 6.5% in 2017 to 12.2% in 2018).
+For example, in 2016, an army of CCTV cameras formed a botnet called “Mirai” that left much of the Internet inaccessible on the United States’ east coast.
+According to Kaspersky Lab research, the distribution of multipurpose remote access tools (RATs) that affect IoT has nearly doubled in recent years (it went from 6.5% in 2017 to 12.2% in 2018).

 IoT Devices are Extremely Vulnerable

 The connectivity that makes smart devices work is what makes them exploitable.

-Sadly, manufacturers and developers don’t always take extra steps to secure devices.
+Sadly, manufacturers don’t always take extra steps to secure these devices from hacks.
 IoT products are developed with convenience and automation in mind; the embedded firmware that are running these devices is often vulnerable, with limited or no built-in security.

-In fact, Mirai botnet happened because manufacturers used default and easy-to-guess passwords across the board.
+In fact, the Mirai botnet happened because manufacturers used easy-to-guess passwords across the board.
 Researcher Brian Krebs reported that Mirai was able to take over 500,000 devices by guessing the default password from a list of only 61 combinations.
 These included passwords like “admin” and “12345.”

 These extremely weak login credentials were the only layer of protection between hackers and the device.
 These devices can be used to spy, steal personal information, and even gain physical access to your home.

 If you cannot rely on manufacturers to secure your devices, what can you do to protect yourself?
-Here are some of the best solutions that smart homes and IoT devices desperately need:
+We’ll show you some of the best solutions that smart homes and IoT devices desperately need.